Agatha Christie: 1890–1907: childhood and adolescence

 According to Christie, Clara believed she should not learn to read until she was eight; thanks to her curiosity, she was reading by the age of four.
 Her sister had been sent to a boarding school, but their mother insisted that Christie receive her education at home.
-As a result, her parents and sister supervised her studies in reading, writing and basic arithmetic, a subject she particularly enjoyed.
+As a result, her parents and sister supervised her studies in reading, writing, and basic arithmetic, a subject she particularly enjoyed.
 They also taught her music, and she learned to play the piano and the mandolin.

 Christie was a voracious reader from an early age.
 Some of her earliest memories were of reading children's books by Mary Louisa Molesworth and Edith Nesbit.
 When a little older, she moved on to the surreal verse of Edward Lear and Lewis Carroll.
 As an adolescent, she enjoyed works by Anthony Hope, Walter Scott, Charles Dickens, and Alexandre Dumas.
 In April 1901, aged 10, she wrote her first poem, "The Cow Slip".

 By 1901, her father's health had deteriorated, because of what he believed were heart problems.
 Fred died in November 1901 from pneumonia and chronic kidney disease.
 Christie later said that her father's death when she was 11 marked the end of her childhood.

-The family's financial situation had, by this time, worsened.
+The family's financial situation, by this time, had worsened.
 Madge married the year after their father's death and moved to Cheadle, Cheshire; Monty was overseas, serving in a British regiment.
 Christie now lived alone at Ashfield with her mother.
-In 1902, she began attending Miss Guyer's Girls' School in Torquay but found it difficult to adjust to the disciplined atmosphere.
+In 1902, she began attending Miss Guyer's Girls' School in Torquay, but found adjusting to the disciplined atmosphere difficult.
 In 1905, her mother sent her to Paris, where she was educated in a series of pensionnats (boarding schools), focusing on voice training and piano playing.
 Deciding she lacked the temperament and talent, she gave up her goal of performing professionally as a concert pianist or an opera singer.

-1907–1926: early literary attempts, marriage, literary success
+1907–1918: literary career and marriage

 After completing her education, Christie returned to England to find her mother ailing.
 They decided to spend the winter of 1907–1908 in the warm climate of Egypt, which was then a regular tourist destination for wealthy Britons.
 They stayed for three months at the Gezirah Palace Hotel in Cairo.
 Christie attended many dances and other social functions; she particularly enjoyed watching amateur polo matches.
 While they visited some ancient Egyptian monuments such as the Great Pyramid of Giza, she did not exhibit the great interest in archaeology and Egyptology that developed in her later years.
 Returning to Britain, she continued her social activities, writing and performing in amateur theatrics.
 She also helped put on a play called The Blue Beard of Unhappiness with female friends.